EtienneSIG/WorkshopDataAgent/README.md

 3. **Natural Language Report Creation**
    **Example prompts to try:**
-   - "Create a chart showing forecast trends by zone"
+   - "Create a chart showing average spending trends by Department over time"
-   - "Show me a map visualization of contracts distribution across zones"
-   - "Build a table with the top 10 contracts by forecast value"
+   - "Build a table with the top 10 suppliers by average transaction amount"
-   - "Generate a waterfall chart showing forecast growth from 2024 to 2026"
+   - "Generate a waterfall chart showing average net amount flow from Debit to Credit"
-   - "Create a matrix showing forecast values by company and domain"
+   - "Create a matrix showing average spending by Company and Service"

 4. **Advanced Copilot Features**
-   - **Narrative Insights**: Ask Copilot to "Explain the forecast performance trends across zones"
+   - **Narrative Insights**: Ask Copilot to "Explain the spending performance trends across departments and companies"
-   - **Smart Recommendations**: Copilot suggests relevant visualizations based on your data
+   - **Smart Recommendations**: Copilot suggests relevant visualizations based on your financial data
-   - **Auto-formatting**: Automatically applies best practices for chart formatting
+   - **Auto-formatting**: Automatically applies best practices for financial chart formatting
-   - **Data Storytelling**: Generate executive summaries with key insights
+   - **Data Storytelling**: Generate executive summaries with key insights like "Summarize top spending areas and payment trends"

-5. **Executive Dashboard Creation**
+6. **Executive Dashboard Creation**
-   - Use Copilot to create a comprehensive executive dashboard
+   - Use Copilot to create a comprehensive financial executive dashboard
-   - Example: "Create an executive summary page with KPI cards for total forecast 24, 25, 26, and growth percentage"
+   - Example: "Create an executive summary page with KPI cards for Total Spending, Number of Transactions, Overdue Amount, and Average Transaction Value"
-   - Add slicers for interactive filtering by zone, company, and domain
+   - Add slicers for interactive filtering by Department, Company, Supplier, and DateCreated
-   - Configure drill-through capabilities for detailed contract analysis
+   - Configure drill-through capabilities for detailed supplier and transaction analysis

-6. **Collaborative Features**
+   - "Add a KPI card showing YoY spending growth percentage"
+   - "Create a decomposition tree for spending by Dept → Service → NatAnal"
-   - **Q&A Visual**: Add a Q&A visual that allows users to ask questions in natural language
+   - "Build a Q&A visual that answers 'What are the top 5 suppliers by spending?'"
-   - **Comments and Annotations**: Use Copilot to generate insights comments on visuals
-   - **Report Narration**: Generate automated narrative explanations of trends and anomalies

 ### 💡 Power BI Copilot Benefits for Executives
 - **Speed**: Create complex reports in minutes instead of hours